Updated Friday 11th December 2020

 Guidance for clubs on the use of facilities

-Clubs are advised only to open the minimum facilities required to allow access to boats and equipment in a safe manner.
-Whilst access to the club must be limited, it is very important to put in place plans to help people to follow social distancing guidance.
+Club facilities may reopen.
+It is very important to put in place plans to help people to follow social distancing guidance.
 Clubs should consider:

 - Carry out a COVID-19 risk assessment for facilities

 - Maintaining 2 metres social distancing, wherever possible, such as by re-designing spaces to maintain 2 metres distances between people or by opening more entrances and exits

 - Reinforcing cleaning processes for facilities, cleaning more frequently and paying close attention to high-contact objects like door handles and keyboards, etc as per Health and Safety Recommendations and following equipment manufacturers instructions.